derrley/yamlicious/README.rst

 Load Another File
 ----------------------

-Sometimes, it makes sense to define configuration in more than one place.
+Sometimes, it makes sense to define sub-configuration somewhere outside the main configuration file. (e.g., secrets go somewhere special.)
+Yamlicious gives you the `insert`_ key to accomplish this.

-Yamlicious gives you the `_include`_ key to accomplish this.
-(Note that relative paths are from python's current working directory, but you can override this in the Yamlicious API.)
+Note: `insert_` is a *functional feature key*.
+(Defined more in the `Functional Feature Keys`_ section.)
+These are keys that participate in something like a function call -- the entire map that contains a functional key evaluates to functional behavior applied to the key's value.
+(No project is complete without a smidge of functional programming.)
+You can only use one of these keys in a map at a time because yamlicious replaces the key-containing map with a document -- the result of the function applied to the key's value.
+Multiple keys is an abiguous definition.

 .. code-block:: yaml

   some_place:
     placed_here:
-      _include: other/file.yaml
+      _insert: other/file.yaml

 In this case, the rendered YAML output of ``other/file.yaml`` is placed under the ``placed_here`` key.